yiyiyang81/apache-flink-learning/README.md

 ./bin/flink run -c spendreport.FraudDetection target/flink-fraud-detection-0.1.jar
 ```
 This submits the jar file to the Flink cluster and runs the program.

+## Flink Dashboard UI
+The following image shows the Flink UI while running the program the program.
+The Web UI is accessible at `http://localhost:8081/`.

 ![alt text](./figures/running_program.png)